nicholasjclark/physalia-forecasting-course/README.md

 # update any installed R packages
 update.packages(ask = FALSE, checkBuilt = TRUE)

-# install the development versions of the primary packages, including their dependencies
+# install the development version of brms, including its dependencies
 install.packages("remotes")
-remotes::install_github("nicholasjclark/mvgam", dependencies = TRUE)
 remotes::install_github("paul-buerkner/brms", dependencies = TRUE)

-# install a few other packages we will use for plotting
+# install mvgam and a few other packages we will use for plotting
-install.packages(c("gratia", "tidybayes"))
+install.packages(c("mvgam", "gratia", "tidybayes"))
 ```

 ### INSTALLING AND CHECKING STAN